Bubbling complex projective structures with quasi-Fuchsian holonomy

-However if $\rho(l)$ is trivial then the index must be strictly positive: this follows by the classification of $\rp$-structures on $S^1$ given in \cite[Proposition 3.2]{CDF}, which we recall for future reference. \begin{lem} Two unbranched $\rp$-structures on an oriented circle with non elliptic holonomy are isomorphic if and only if they have the same index and holonomy.
-The only case which does not occur is the case of index $0$ and trivial holonomy. \end{lem} \begin{defin} For a \qf representation $\rho$ let $E_\rho$ be the induced flat $\rp$-bundle on $S$.
+However if $\rho(l)$ is trivial then the index must be strictly positive: this follows by the classification of $\rp$-structures on $S^1$ given in \cite[Proposition 3.2]{CDF}, which we recall for future reference. \begin{lemma} Two unbranched $\rp$-structures on an oriented circle with non-elliptic holonomy are isomorphic if and only if they have the same index and holonomy.
+The only case which does not occur is the case of index $0$ and trivial holonomy. \end{lemma} \begin{definition} For a \qf representation $\rho$ let $E_\rho$ be the induced flat $\rp$-bundle on $S$.
 For any subsurface $i:C\hookrightarrow S$ we denote by $\rho_C$ the restriction of $\rho$ to $i_*\pi_1(C)$.
 For any component $l\subset \partial C$ we define a section $s_\rho:l \to {E_\rho}{|_{l}}$ by choosing the flat section passing through a fixed point of $\rho(l)$.
-Then the \textbf{Euler class} $eu$ of $\rho_C$ is defined to be the Euler class of the bundle $E_{\rho_C}={E_\rho}{|_{C}}$ with respect to this choice of boundary sections. \end{defin} Finally we say that a subsurface $C\subset S$ is incompressible if the inclusion is injective on fundamental groups or, equivalently, if all the boundary curves are essential (i.e. not nullhomotopic) in $S$.
-The following index formulae hold. \begin{thm}(\cite[Theorem 4.1-5]{CDF}) Let $\sigma \in \mathcal{M}_\rho$ be geometrically branched.
+Then the \textbf{Euler class} $eu$ of $\rho_C$ is defined to be the Euler class of the bundle $E_{\rho_C}={E_\rho}{|_{C}}$ with respect to this choice of boundary sections. \end{definition} Finally we say that a subsurface $C\subset S$ is incompressible if the inclusion is injective on fundamental groups or, equivalently, if all the boundary curves are essential (i.e. not nullhomotopic) in $S$.
+The following index formulae hold. \begin{theorem}(\cite[Theorem 4.1-5]{CDF}) Let $\sigma \in \mathcal{M}_\rho$ be geometrically branched.
 Let $C\subset \sigma^\pm$ be a geometric component containing $k_C$ branch points (counted with multiplicity) and with $\partial C =\{l_1,\dots,l_n\}\subset \sigma^\real$.
 Then